-- Throughout the semester, students will be given 10 homework assignments (graduate students: 11), 2 quizzes, 3 discussion tasks, and one field lab assignment. - Attendance points will be given for two Q&A sessions. - For each type of assessment (home assignment, quiz, discussion), a due date and time is given which is usually midnight one week after the handout - Assignments and field labs are graded based on timeliness, correctness of computations and interpretation of numerical results, with written feedback provided by the instructor; quizzes are auto-graded based on correctness of multiple choice questions with correct answers shown after completion, and discussion items are graded within a week based on creativity, completeness, technical correctness and the number of comments provided to peers. - There is a 1-week turnaround for assignment, field lab, and discussion grading.
-Quizzes are autograded instantaneously in Canvas. - This course is a distance education course taught partly as prerecorded lectures and partly as live lectures using the virtual classroom software Zoom.
+- Throughout the semester, students will be given 10 homework assignments (graduate students: 11), 2 quizzes, 3 discussion tasks, and one field lab assignment. - Attendance points will be given for one Q&A session. - For each type of assessment (home assignment, quiz, discussion), a due date and time is given which is usually midnight one week after the handout - Assignments and field labs are graded based on timeliness, correctness of computations and interpretation of numerical results, with written feedback provided by the instructor; quizzes are auto-graded based on correctness of multiple choice questions with correct answers shown after completion, and discussion items are graded based on creativity, completeness, technical correctness and the number of comments provided to peers. - There is a 1-week turnaround for assignment, field lab, and discussion grading.
+Quizzes are auto-graded instantaneously in Canvas. - This course does not offer extra credit tasks - This course is a distance education course taught partly as prerecorded lectures and partly as live lectures using the virtual classroom software Zoom.
 Lecture materials can be downloaded from weekly modules on the Canvas website.